Are you looking to sell your business? While there are many reasons to do so, the process can be complicated without an experienced business broker.

 Determine your business’ worth to ensure you are not asking for too high or too low.
 You can seek the services of a business broker to give you the real value of the business.
 They will request detailed information on your company as this will help to gauge the right asking price.

 This valuation will give you a realistic estimate of your business worth.
-The review considers all relevant items, including net income, inventories, financial trends, receivables, assets, and any outstanding debt.
+The review considers all relevant items, including net income, inventories, financial trends, receivables, assets, recurring revenue, and any outstanding debt.
 The goal is to identify all threats and opportunities that influence the value of the company.

 Some of the factors that will affect the value of your business include the industry you are in, location and the state of the market.
 The risk factor is also an important factor.
 The nature of the market in the future will be a major factor in getting a buyer for the business.